Catholic League (U.S.): Operations and organization

 The league is organized under a board of directors chaired by Walter Knysz.
 The league also has board of advisors, consisting of prominent lay Catholics like Brent Bozell, Linda Chavez, Mary Ann Glendon, Alan Keyes, Tom Monaghan, and George Weigel.
 The league issues a journal, Catalyst, as well as reports, such as Pope Pius XII and the Holocaust, books, brochures and an annual Report on Anti-Catholicism.

 Association with the Catholic Church

 The Catholic League is a lay Catholic organization that is independent of the Catholic Church.
 However, it is listed in The Official Catholic Directory (see the Miscellaneous section under the Archdiocese of New York).
 According to a New York Times interviewer, the organization "maintains close ties to the New York Archdiocese leadership.
 Several bishops make personal donations.
 John Cardinal O'Connor spoke at the group's 25th anniversary reception in 1998 and vacated part of his suite for its expanding operations, said Joseph Zwilling, a spokesman for the Archdiocese of New York."
+Timothy Cardinal Dolan spoke at the Catholic League's 50th anniversary celebration on April 27, 2023.
 The league includes on its website endorsements from many prominent clerics.